Wednesday, September 1, 2021

 Rumours won the Grammy Award for Album of the Year, which would of course be a prerequisite for being the #1 album of all-time, and they also received a nomination for Best Performance by a Pop/Rock Group with Vocals.
 Christine's songwriting was at a peak, with she and Lindsey sharing lead on "Don't Stop", another #1 in Canada that also made it big in the U.S. (#3) and the Netherlands (#4).

 Rumours generated four Top 10 singles, which had been accomplished just a handful of times in the Rock Era from 1964-1977.
-But four of The Top 500 Songs of the Rock Era*--never accomplished before or since.
+But four of The Top 500 Songs of the Rock Era* on an album--never accomplished before or since.
 This is the great song "You Make Loving Fun", another from Christine.
 A peak of #7 in Canada and #9 in the U.S. originally, but strong airplay and continued album sales have proved those "peaks" to be ridiculously low.

 Ken Caillat, father of Colbie Caillat, produced the album.
 Fleetwood Mac piled up the points in our ranking with Rumours.
 Would they have had all the other success they've had without it?
 We'll never know, but it certainly contributed to their current huge fan base, and they would not be ranked near as high without it.
 It's a one-album wrecking ball that most artists' careers could not compete with.
 This is "I Don't Want To Know".